A Major Declaration - The Story of Me and Computer Science

 Case in point: I'm taking Intro to Contemporary Dance next semester.

 But you know what?
-In finally declaring my major, I've realised something else about Oberlin, and why the 'liberal arts program' is right for me.
+In finally declaring my major, I've realized something else about Oberlin, and why the 'liberal arts program' is right for me.

 It's not just about taking classes outside of your major - and it's not just about fulfilling your 'Cultural Diversity' credits, or any other requirements.